 Last year, photographers used their talents and skills to explore and tell the stories of the communities that make up the 43rd Assembly District.
 This year, I am again calling upon photographers to capture the identity of our communities and neighborhoods.

-Submissions will be collected as part of a district-wide photography competition.
-Twelve photographs will be selected to be displayed at a gallery event hosted by Assemblymember Laura Friedman on October 5th, where she will announce five photographs which will be displayed at the State Capitol building and our District Office.
+Twenty photographs will be selected to be displayed at a gallery event hosted by me on October 11th in Glendale.
+At this event I will announce ten winning photographs that will be displayed at my Capitol and District offices for one year.

-All ages and levels of proficiency are welcome to submit!
-Photographs will be judged on their ability to communicate, convey, and capture the story of the artists’ neighborhood and community.
+All ages and levels of proficiency are welcome to participate.
+Photographs will be judged anonymously by a panel of professional photographers.
+The works will be scored on the participant’s ability to communicate and capture the story of their community.

 You must be a resident of Assembly District 43 to compete.
 All formats (digital, film) will be accepted.
 Photo content must be presentable to general audiences; no photos containing violence, profanity, or other explicit subject matter will be accepted.

-Submissions will be accepted by mail to the District Office as well as online at https://a43.asmdc.org/event/.
+Submissions will be accepted online or by mail to the District Office.

 Competition Rules and Guidelines

 1. Limit two entries per person.